ynikitenko/lena/docs/source/index.rst

 ..
     todo:
-    - install programs on Linux (pdflatex and other packages)
     - Lena is intended to... - we can write about its mission (create good and beautiful software).
-    - from philosophical point of view.
+    -- - in the very end of the tutorial. from philosophical point of view.
       Ready to analyse several issues at once.
       Data analysis is comparison of different entities (expected and observed).
+    - Add Thanks subsection
+    - add release notes somewhere in the future.
     - create When should I use Lena?
 Make Overwiew small.
-    - write about minimal requirements and recommended programs.
-    - move performance to the end, add a note about Python.
-    - Add Thanks subsection
-    - add release notes somewhere in the future.

 ========
 Overview